HimaCharitha/CodeClauseInternship_ChatbotCreation/README.md

 word_tokens = nltk.word_tokenize(raw)  # converts to list of words

 lemmer = nltk.stem.WordNetLemmatizer()
-# WordNet is a semantically-oriented dictionary of English included in NLTK.
 def LemTokens(tokens):
     return [lemmer.lemmatize(token) for token in tokens] remove_punct_dict = dict((ord(punct), None) for punct in string.punctuation)